napoleon's battles 3Rd edition (NB-III)

 Scenarios and labels.

-Besides the new formating of the material (including
+Besides the new formating of the material

-and some minor artistic licenses (the
+wooden markers, and some minor artistic

 NB-III IS ESSENTIALLY THE SAME THING THAN NB-II.